Nekroze/codeforthought/docs/index.rst

 ----------

-This book is dedicated to the love of my life, Elysha. **Code for Thought** is designed to help her and others like her to learn to program and better understand the second love of my life.
+This book is dedicated to the love of my life, Elysha. **Code for Thought** is designed to help her and others like her to learn code and better understand the second love of my life.

 Table of Contents